 - The bolt resistant, heat tolerant types should be sown any time during the hotter months.

-By following this plan, you can have fresh spinach from your garden all year around.
+By following this plan, you can have fresh spinach from your garden all year long.